grimgort/spotify_library_generator/README.md

 # spotify_library_generator

 ## Description
-Create playlists of 10000 tracks with the artists followed.
+Create 10 playlists of 500 tracks with the all songs of all artists followed.
 Create playlists for all the audio features of your followed artists ("energy", "deancability", etc...)